EMR data exchange with web services (article)

 1. Gaynor, M., Myung, D., Restuccia, J. and Moulton, S. (2010) ‘Designing infrastructure to exchange Electronic Medical Records with web services’, Int J. Biomedical Engineering and Technology, Vol. 3, Nos. ¾, pp. 393-412

-2 thoughts on “EMR data exchange with web services (article)”
+2 responses to “EMR data exchange with web services (article)”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.